biocorecrg/RNAseq_course_2019/docs/alignment.md

 <br/>

 ## FASTA and GTF/GFF data formats
-To speed up the mapping process, we downloaded FASTA and GTF files for human v29 from GENCODE and processed these files by selected data related only to Chromosome 10.
+To speed up the mapping process, we downloaded FASTA and GTF files for human v29 from GENCODE and processed these files by selecting data related only to the chromosome 10.
 Let's examine these files.

 ```{bash}
 wget https://public-docs.crg.es/biocore/projects/training/RNAseq_2019/annotations.tar